mahasanath/Firsttask/README.md

 ####Tasks explained
 -------------------

+In Jenkins master , two items have been configured to use the same git project repository ( testslavemaven and workspacewipeout , as screen in the screen shots).
+This has been done to show how the push in one git repositry would trigger 2 builds and how they get delegated by the master to 2 slves that we would be creating.
+Each of these slaves have been configured to have just one executor each.
+The task setup and abilities havebe en demostrated in the screenshos below:

 #####1.
 The ability to trigger a build in response to a git commit via a git hook.

 > To configure Github to trigger a build in response to a push made by the user,